kennedykori/SimpleEvents/README.md

 #### Handlers

 A Handler is a callback that is executed once an Event occurs.
 Before a handler can be executed, it must be registered to a listener.
-All handlers must be implement the *Handler* interface.
+All handlers must implement the *Handler* interface.

 #### Listeners